Billy Pezzack began playing the guitar at age 12 . He was completely self taught for his first 23 years.

 Here's a live band video of The Billy Pezzack Trio performing ' Another way ' from the album 'kink'

-The album 'kink' is modern blues rock fuelled original instrumental jazz !!
+The album 'kink' is modern blues and rock fuelled original instrumental jazz !!

 Blues guitarist ?
 Rock musician ?
 Singer songwriter ?
 Jazz head ?